theogravity/electron-dl-manager/README.md

    * If the download was interrupted, the state in which it was interrupted from */ interruptedVia?: 'in-progress' | 'completed'
+  /**
+   * If defined, this is the path where the download is persisted to.
+   * This is set when persistOnAppClose is enabled and the download is persisted.
+   */
+  persistedFilePath?: string
 }
 ```